Overview

 With respect to investment advisory accounts, Advisor does not receive any part of these

-separate charges and transaction costs are not absorbed by Advisor, as described earlier.
+separate charges and transaction costs are not absorbed by Advisor.

 Advisor participates in Schwab Advisor Services, a division of Charles Schwab Co. that